ycjcl868/Gemma-1.1-7B-Chinese-Chat/README.md

 Chinese chat model specifically fine-tuned for Chinese through SFT based on the gemma-1.1-7b-it model.

 # Updates
+- [June 04, 2024] 🌈 Add more Chinese training data to improve Chinese performance
 - [May 23, 2024] 🔥 support function calling